 Multi-agency coordination reduces data duplication and highlights regions that may have uneven GIS data coverage.
 A singular interface streamlines maintenance, promotes consistent metadata, and ensures sustainable access.
 Since the data is open for all agency, business, community organization or individual to use, the database can become a catalyst for innovation and solution toolbox.
 Accessible geospatial data saves repeated expense from government agencies and their contractors, without sacrificing quality.

 State Master GIS Software Contract: this state master contract is open to state and local government entities

-Cloud Hosting and Cloud Storage Services: these master contracts are part of WSCA and participating addenda have been established for Washington state government.
+Cloud Hosting and Cloud Storage Services: these master contracts are part of NASPO and participating addenda have been established for Washington state government.

 Resources for Contracting GIS Professional Services: these contracts can be used to procure GIS services (Category 9).
 Click on "Current Vendors" to access the full list of available vendors.